-CBRE carries out systematic screening of our supply chain for adverse media and broader compliance risks.
+CBRE conducts systematic screening of our supply chain for adverse media and broader compliance risks.
 We utilize a globally recognised compliance screening platform to screen all new suppliers as part of the onboarding process.
-We also re-screen all suppliers in our Europe, Middle-East and Africa operations at least annually.
-Screening results are reviewed by a centralized team and any items of concern are escalated for action.
-In 2021 this included 102,114 individual checks, none of which resulted in investigations of modern slavery or other human rights violations.
+We also re-screen all suppliers in our Europe, Middle East and Africa operations at least annually.
+A centralised team reviews the screening results, and any items of concern are escalated for action.
+In 2022, this included approximately 130,000 checks across all CBRE business segments, with 91,828 checks performed on suppliers to our Facilities Management business.
+There were no escalations in 2022 that resulted in investigations of modern slavery or other human rights violations.

-CBRE also partners with third-party screening and vetting solutions, such as Ecovadis, that support the assessment and on-going review of the social and ethical performance of our key Suppliers, through supply chain risk screening, scorecards with actionable ratings, audit and improvement management.
-We educated our suppliers on the benefits of the Ecovadis assessment and have completed screening globally for 614 partners with 18% of UK spend now with those deemed to have a good Ecovadis score.
-We will continue the roll out of this too within our supply chain.
+CBRE also partners with third-party screening and vetting solutions, such as Ecovadis, that support the assessment and ongoing review of our key suppliers' social and ethical performance, through supply chain risk screening, scorecards with actionable ratings, audit and improvement management.
+CBRE holds a "Platinum" rating with Ecovadis (in the top 1% of company scores).
+We educated our suppliers on the benefits of the Ecovadis assessment and 166 of our UK Supplier Partners have now completed the Ecovadis assessment with an average silver rating.
+This represents \$591m or 19% of CBRE's 2022 supplier spend in the UK.
+We will continue the roll this out to our wider supply chain.

-The parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk;
+Parts of business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps taken to assess and manage that risk

-Our Property Management and Facilities Management services engage various hard and soft services such as maintenance, cleaning, security, utilities and catering services across a wide range of countries.
+Our Property Management and Facilities Management teams engage various hard and soft services such as maintenance, cleaning, security, utilities and catering services across a wide range of countries.
 We believe that services reliant on relatively low-paid labour are our greatest risk areas for abusive and exploitative practices in the supply chain.
 Examples of the risks we are aware of are:

-- Cleaning Subcontracting of old or inappropriate vendors, compliance with minimum wage requirements, excessive hours, poor documentation and no proof of back pay / holidays, risks of non-compliance with social security commitments. - Catering Undisclosed subcontractors, workers working under student visas, workers deprived of normal employment benefits, excessive working hours, vulnerable to visa conditions, poor command of local language. - Security Underpayment, overtime rates not in line with contract, preventing staff from taking sick leave or annual leave.
+- Cleaning Subcontracting of old or inappropriate vendors, compliance with minimum wage requirements, excessive hours, poor documentation and no proof of back pay / holidays, risks of non-compliance with social security commitments - Catering Undisclosed subcontractors, workers working under student visas, workers deprived of normal employment benefits, excessive working hours, vulnerable to visa conditions, poor command of local language - Security Underpayment, overtime rates not in line with contract, preventing staff from taking sick leave or annual leave

 We recognise that the highest risk areas are outside the UK and that collaboration throughout the supply chain is needed to prevent such issues from arising.
-In 2021, we continued to liaise closely with our clients, for whom we are a key supplier, and contributed to various supply chain reviews and audits.
+In 2022, we continued to liaise closely with our clients, for whom we are a key supplier, and contributed to various supply chain reviews and audits.

-CBRE operates a Global Ethics Helpline which is available to all members of staff, suppliers and their employees, as well as members of the public.
+CBRE operates a Global Ethics HelpLine which provides a worldwide, anonymous reporting system available to all members of staff, suppliers and their employees, as well as members of the public.
+We encourage our stakeholders to bring issues forward if there is a concern that someone is, or may be, doing something that violates our values, policies or the law.
 All reports to the Ethics Helpline are independently recorded by an external third party and are vetted and overseen by our corporate Ethics & Compliance team.